 Many online learning initiatives are currently being planned and developed to take advantage of this momentum, but in order to stand out among the wide variety of online courses available, the learning experience has to excel and there are huge challenges to be faced, notably in 3 aspects: technology, learning content creation, and marketing of the resulting product or service.

-In this article, we’ll dive into some of those challenges from the perspective of a service provider that has been supporting Open edX based initiatives since 2013 and provide useful insight for organizations and initiatives that are exploring alternatives for adopting Open edX as the technology platform for their online learning.
+In this article, we’ll dive into some of those challenges from the perspective of a service provider that has been supporting Open edX based initiatives since 2013 and provide useful insight for organizations and initiatives that are exploring alternatives or adopting the Open edX platform as the technology for their online learning.

 Technical challenges of online learning at scale